pathrise-eng/pair-programming/README.md

 * Erase all the names and the used hackerpair links from the hackerpair sheet
 * Replace the hackerpair links with new ones from the above script
 * **NOTE** It's much preferred to create new hackerpair sessions each time rather than going into them and just deleting the code.
 This is because a) it saves the chat history of fellows and we shouldn't really be letting other fellows see that and b) it looks cleaner and is easy to miss plus c) if you have more than like 3 links to clear it's faster to run the script
-* Upload the video we recorded to contentful
+* Upload the video we recorded to contentful and replace it with the dummy link we added earlier
+* Add in the solution to the contentful and republish everything
 * Send follow up email with link to contentful content